DallanQ/sleeping_gods_3/Manual.md

 #### Challenge (page 8)

 You may be faced with challenges you must overcome, usually when reading from the storybook but also when you draw event cards.
-It involves selecting crew members to participate and drawing fate in an effort to reach or exceed a specified challenge number (see pg.
+It involves <b>selecting crew members to participate and drawing fate</b> in an effort to reach or exceed a specified <b>challenge number</b> (see pg.
 19).

 #### Fatigue (page 8)

 When crew members participate in challenges, they gain fatigue, represented by a fatigue token.
-Each crew member can hold up to 2 fatigue tokens.
+Each crew member can hold up to <b>2 fatigue tokens.</b>

 Each fatigue token is double-sided.
 If a crew member has only 1 token, place the blank side face up.
 If a crew member has a 2nd fatigue token, it should have the "-1 damage" side face up.
 This causes the crew member to deal -1 damage in combat.

-A crew member with 2 fatigue tokens cannot participate in challenges (pg.
-19), but can continue to participate in combat (pg.
+A crew member with 2 fatigue tokens cannot participate in <b>challenges (pg.
+19), but can continue to participate in </b>combat (pg.
 21).

-You can remove fatigue mainly by cooking recipes or performing a port action.
+You can remove fatigue mainly by <b>cooking recipes</b> or performing a <b>port action</b>.

 #### Limited Components (page 8)